joefrancisGA/AzureTipsAndTricks/blog/tip28.md

 <img :src="$withBase('/files/backupazure3.png')">

-I simply gave it a name, used stardard performance and setup replication and location.
+I simply gave it a name, used standard performance and setup replication and location.

 Now you'll need to configure a container to store your backup.